Category Archives: Missouri

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been specifically surveyed, or a piece that is being divided, will certainly require a study to find the brand-new edges and also lot lines in Missouri, which should be completely noted so they will never ever end up being lost.
+Land that has actually never been exactly checked, or a piece that is being split, will need a study to find the brand-new corners and also lot lines in Missouri, which must be completely marked so they will certainly never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.